austinthiel/MD-Challenge/README.md

 A response with key "status" and value of 200, and one of the following:

 - **"enqueued"** — The job has been added to the queue.
 - **"dequeued"** — The job was dequeued by a worker for processing.
-If the URL is invalid or otherwise unable to be processed, the job                      will remain in this state.
 - **The HTML String** — If the job has been successfully completed by a worker, this endpoint will return the HTML string that was fetched.
+- **"failed"** — The worker attempted to process the URL, but failed (probably due to an invalid/nonexistent URL).

 ## Built With